Ladvien/ladvien.github.io/_posts/1900-08-12-eeg-record-remote-storage.md

     private func completePacket() -> Bool {

-        // blink is not checked, as it only updates when
+        // blink is not checked, as it only updates
         // on occurrence.

         if(theta        < 0 ||